gmarkall/nbep-7/README.md

 #### Context changes

 The `numba.cuda.cudadrv.driver.Context` class will no longer directly allocate and free memory.
-Instead, the context will hold a reference a memory manager instance, and its memory allocation methods will call into the memory manager, e.g.:
+Instead, the context will hold a reference to a memory manager instance, and its memory allocation methods will call into the memory manager, e.g.: